MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-deactivate-guide.md

-# Deactivate a guide
+# Deactivate a guide if you're a Dynamics 365 Guides author

-If a guide is out of date or you want to keep operators from accessing it, you can deactivate it.
+If you're an author for Microsoft Dynamics 365 Guides, and a guide is out of date or you want to keep operators from accessing it, you can deactivate it.

 1. On the **Home** screen, right-click the guide you want to deactivate.